Gabinou/mace/README.md

     - Macefiles are `.c` files.
     - Targets are `structs`.
     - Function `mace` is user entry point.
-- Single header build system : `mace.h` is all you need.
-    - Compiling macefile as easy as compiling `hello_world.c`, or easier!
-    - Build project by running resulting executable.
 - Simple API
     - Add target with `MACE_ADD_TARGET`
     - Set compiler with `MACE_SET_COMPILER`
     - Set output directories with `MACE_SET_BUILD_DIR`, `MACE_SET_OBJ_DIR`
     - Set default target with `MACE_DEFAULT_TARGET`
+- Single header build system : `mace.h` is all you need.
+    - Compiling macefile as easy as compiling `hello_world.c`, or even easier!
+    - Build project by running resulting executable.
-- Convenience executable for make-like behavior
+- Convenience executable for `make`-like behavior
     - Build and run macefile `installer.c` to install `mace` and `mace.h`
-    - `mace macefile.c` to build!
+    - Run `mace` to build!
+- Similar performance to make
+    - Faster at high `-j` count, using fewer resources.

 ## Usage
 1. Get `mace.h`